-(3) A ŚF-PPR, "Performance Progress Report" Cover Sheet with all program reports.
+(3) A SF-PPR, "Performance Progress Report" Cover Sheet with all program reports.

-(4) Quarterly program and financial reports that (1) address significant activities conducted out of the Fulbright Office, as well as activities planned for the near future, and (2) show all current and cumulative expenditures and obligations.
+(4) Quarterly program and financial reports which should include (1) significant activities conducted during the period, as well as activities planned for the near future; and (2) all current and cumulative expenditures.

-(5) A SF-PPR-F, Program/Project Management form with all program reports.
+(5) An SF-PPR-F, Program/Project Management form with all program reports.

 Award recipients will be required to provide reports analyzing their evaluation findings to the Bureau in their regular program reports.
 (Please refer to IV.
-Application and Submission Instructions (IV.3.d.3) above for Program Monitoring and Evaluation information.)
+Application and Submission Instructions (IV.3.d.3) above for Program Monitoring and Evaluation information.